Nicole Taylor

 Taylor, Nicole

 2017.
-Fat is a Linguistic Issue: Discursive Negotation of Power, Identity, and the Gendered Body among Youth.
+Fat is a Linguistic Issue: Discursive Negotiation of Power, Identity, and the Gendered Body among Youth.
 In Fat Planet: Obesity, Culture, and Symbolic Body Capital.
 Eileen Anderson-Fye and Alexandra Brewis, eds. pp. 125-147.
 Santa Fe, NM: SAR Press; Albuquerque: University of New Mexico Press.

 Taylor, Nicole, and Mimi Nichter.